UpperMoon0/Simply-Speakers/README.md

 CurseForge: https://www.curseforge.com/minecraft/mc-mods/simply-speakers

-Simply Speakers is a Minecraft mod that allows players to play custom audio from a URL in-game using a speaker block.
+Simply Speakers is a Minecraft mod that allows players to play custom audio from a local URL in-game using a speaker block.

 ## Features